fedhere/LSSTsound/Sid's Weekly Reports/spatel report7; Week of 07-30-21.md

 Write code to find the flux range for each band of objects: 615, 5515915, and 287556.

 Fix up plot and their colors with Seaborn.

+Make presentation slides for August 10th and prepare